-1. The automotive chassis system (including the chassis and drive train), tires and batteries, all of which are covered by the separate warranties of the respective manufacturers of these components.

-2. Components or items expressly warranted by their respective manufacturer.

-3. Defects or performance failures caused by or related to:

-a.
-Abuse, misuse, negligence or accident;

-b.
-Failure to comply with instructions contained in the Owner's Information Package;

-c.
-Alteration or modification of the motor home;

-d.
-Environmental conditions (salt, hail, chemicals in the atmosphere, etc.):

-e.
-Normal deterioration due to wear or exposure, such as sealants, fading of exterior surfaces, fabrics, drapes, and carpet wear, etc.;

-f.
-Motor homes on which the odometer reading have been altered;

-g.
-Normal maintenance and service items, such as light bulbs, fuses, sealants, lubricants, etc.;

-h.
-Appearance imperfections, or damage to paint, graphics, exterior materials, or upholstery that may have occurred prior to delivery and are normally corrected during the delivery inspection process at the manufacturing plant or at the dealership;

-i.
-Transportation to and from dealer location;
+- The automotive chassis system (including the chassis and drive train), tires and batteries, all of which are covered by the separate warranties of the respective manufacturers of these components. - 2.
+Components, systems, appliances or parts expressly warranted by their respective manufacturer. - 3.
+Defects or performance failures caused by or related to: - a.
+Abuse, misuse, negligence or accident; - Failure to comply with instructions contained in the Owner's Information Warranty Packet or failure to perform other routine maintenance; - c.
+Alteration or modification of the motorhome; - d.
+Environmental conditions (salt, hail, chemicals in the atmosphere, etc.); - Normal deterioration due to wear or exposure, such as sealants, fading or discoloration of exterior surfaces or fiberglass, or soft goods, such as fabrics, drapes, upholstery, screen, cushions, mattresses and carpet wear; - Motorhomes on which the odometer reading has been altered; - g.
+Normal maintenance and service items, such as light bulbs, fuses, sealants, lubricants, etc.; - h.
+Appearance imperfections, dulling, yellowing, chalking, flaking, peeling or fading of paint, defacing, dents, scratches, chips on any surface or fabric, graphics, exterior materials, or upholstery that may have occurred prior to delivery and are normally corrected during the delivery inspection process at the manufacturing plant or at the dealership; - The cost of transportation in connection with warranty claims, including but not limited to reimbursement for mileage or expenses incurred traveling to or from such repair or replacement location;

-j.
-FLEETWOOD RV SHALL NOT BE LIABLE FOR ANY (1) INCIDENTAL OR CONSEQUENTIAL DAMAGES, INCLUDING BUT NOT LIMITED TO ANY CLAIMS FOR PROPERTY DAMAGE, LOSS OF USE, LOSS OF VALUE, LOSS OF INCOME, LOSS OF TIME, INCONVENIENCE, COMMERCIAL LOSS, BUS FARES, VEHICLE RENTAL, INCIDENTAL CHARGES SUCH AS TELEPHONE CALLS OR HOTEL BILLS, (2) ANY OTHER PROPERTY DAMAGE CAUSED OR ALLEGED TO BE CAUSED BY MOLD, MILDEW, FUNGUS, DRY ROT OR ANY MICROBIAL MATTER, OR (3) LEGAL FEES OR EXPENSES;

-k.
-Pre-mature deterioration and accelerated wear and tear on Motor homes used for full-time living accommodations;

-l.
-Motor homes used for commercial or business purposes;

-m.
-Motor Homes that are not originally sold by an authorized Fleetwood RV dealership, i.e., sold at auction, repossession, salvaged or sold in an otherwise distressed condition.
+- j.
+REV Recreation Group SHALL NOT BE LIABLE FOR ANY (1) INCIDENTAL OR CONSEQUENTIAL DAMAGES, INCLUDING BUT NOT LIMITED TO ANY CLAIMS FOR PROPERTY DAMAGE, LOSS OF USE, LOSS OF VALUE, LOSS OF INCOME, LOSS OF TIME, INCONVENIENCE, COMMERCIAL LOSS, BUS FARES, VEHICLE RENTAL, FUEL, INCIDENTAL CHARGES SUCH AS TELEPHONE CALLS OR HOTEL BILLS, (2) ANY OTHER PROPERTY DAMAGE CAUSED OR ALLEGED TO BE CAUSED BY MOLD, CONDENSATION OR MOISTURE, MILDEW, RUST, FUNGUS, DRY ROT OR ANY MICROBIAL MATTER, OR (3) LEGAL FEES OR EXPENSES; - k.
+Premature deterioration and accelerated wear and tear on motorhomes used for full-time living accommodations; - Motorhomes used for commercial or business purposes; - m.
+Motorhomes that are not originally sold by an authorized REV Recreation Group dealership, i.e., sold at auction, wholesale, repossession, salvaged or sold in an otherwise distressed condition; - n.
+Motorhomes sold or used outside of the United States or Canada; - o.
+Items that are working as designed but that you are unhappy with; - p.
+Service work performed by a dealer, which is generally covered by dealer's own service warranty.